ASKnetCommunity/OER_documents_template/README.md

 **- Never use backspaces in your file names!
 Use `_` or `-` instead to seperate words.**

-## Additonal information for this template
+## Additional information for this template
 Find the related Wiki for this template [here](https://github.com/ASKnetCommunity/OER_documents_template/wiki) (this is how you embed links)

 For further information about GitHub visit: [ASKnet GitHub Guidance](https://asknet-open-training.github.io/Github-Guidance/)